 Co-Founder of MCEL

-Harrison Peters is the Superintendent of Providence Public School District and Co-Founder of MCEL.
+Harrison Peters, former Superintendent of Providence Public School District and Co-Founder of MCEL.
 His drive for education was sparked by one 10th grade teacher who said he was not college material and another who said, “I love you, I believe in you, and I refuse to allow you to fail.”
 He learned then that what we tell our children absolutely matters.
 Harrison grew up in Pensacola, Florida.
 He was raised by his grandmother, who had only a 2nd grade education.
 As a result, he was completely dependent upon caring teachers to help him reach his academic potential.
 That’s why, for nearly two decades, Harrison has been fighting for children across the country.

 He began his career as a 4th and 5th grade teacher in Apopka, Florida.
 Since that formative time in the classroom, he served in many leadership roles (including Dean of Students, Assistant Principal, Principal, Assistant Superintendent, Deputy Superintendent, and Chief of Schools) before being named to his current role.
 His work in large complex school districts, including Charlotte Mecklenburg, Chicago Public, Houston Independent, and Hillsborough County (Tampa), afforded him the opportunities and challenges of transforming some of the toughest schools in the country.
 He brought those experiences to bear in his role in Providence, where the state has committed to a comprehensive effort to transform the city’s schools.